lucasmouilleron/githubManagement/README.md

 Features
 --------
-- Github projects management and processing
+- Github projects management and processing for entreprisess
 - Relies on Github user roles and access system
 - Small API to create tags on master, respond to Githib web hooks, etc.
 - Processors : per project configuration of standard (clone, build, send, etc.) and custom processors to run against a tag hook